Severovýchod

-Severovýchod (Northeast) is a statistical area of the Nomenclature of Territorial Units for Statistics, level 2 NUTS.
+Severovýchod (lit.
+'Northeast') is a statistical area of the Nomenclature of Territorial Units for Statistics, level 2 NUTS.
 It is composed of the Liberec Region, Hradec Králové Region and Pardubice Region of the Czech Republic.
-It covers an area of 12,440 km2, with 1,507,209 inhabitants and a (population density of 119 inhabitants/km2).
+It covers an area of 12,440 km2, with 1,538,237 inhabitants (population density of 123 inhabitants/km2).

 Economy

 The Gross domestic product (GDP) of the region was 24.7 billion € in 2018, accounting for 11.9% of Czech economic output.
 GDP per capita adjusted for purchasing power was 23,000 € or 76% of the EU27 average in the same year.
 The GDP per employee was also 74% of the EU average.